DavidSilady/linkedList/README.md

 			"[production year]"
 			"[condition]"

-"delete" -> delete all the cars with manufacturer name containing the entered line (not case sensitive)
+"d" -> delete all the cars with manufacturer name containing the entered line (not case sensitive)

 Followed by:

 			"[part of the manufacturer name for deletion]"

-"find" -> find and print all the cars with the entered manufacturer name (not case sensitive)
+"f" -> find and print all the cars with the entered manufacturer name (not case sensitive)

 Followed by:

 			"[wanted manufacturer name]"

-"update" -> updates the price of all the cars with the entered manufacturer name and older than entered year (not case sensitive)
+"u" -> updates the price of all the cars with the entered manufacturer name and older than entered year (not case sensitive)

 Followed by:

 			"[wanted manufacturer name]"
 			"[production year]"

-"kill" -> end
+"k" -> end